Ajithkumar48/telegraf/Deployment File/README.md

 # telegraf

+Place the .bat and .csv file in the same location as Telegraf Folder containing the binaries: etc, usr, var

 Here are the pointers for the given batch file:

     The script locates the source directory having "Telegraf" in folder name.